osahondev/termii-nest-sdk/README.md

 @Module({
   imports: [
     TermiiSDKModule.register({
-      apiKey: process.env.API_KEY, // (this is the assumption that the environment variable is named API_KEY in your application)
+      apiKey: process.env.API_KEY, // Ensure API_KEY is set in your environment variables
       baseUrl: 'https://v3.api.termii.com',
-      isGlobal: true // this is an optional flag/param.
-It's false by default.
-If false, it means you need to import it into every module that needs it
+      isGlobal: true // Optional flag (default: false).
+If false, you must import it into each module that needs it.
     }),
   ],
 })